project2051/docker-workshop/02_Images/README.md

 `docker images -a | grep _conflicting_container_` - wait, it's not here...
 We will talk about commiting more onward but for now you can find conflicting container here `docker ps -a`.
 Delete every commited container `docker rm $(docker ps -aq)`.
 Got it!
-Now `docker rmi ubuntu`.
-Success!
+Now `docker rmi ubuntu`. **Success!**

-We used two new flags here -a (all) and -q (quiet, show just IDs).
+We used two new flags here: -a (all) and -q (quiet, show just IDs).
 They come in handy so you can leave your awk and sed skills at home.

 So our command to remove all iamges will look like `docker rm $(docker ps -aq) && docker rmi $(docker images -q)`
 We delete all commited containers and then we delete all images.